lorencerri/screeps/README.md

 - [ ] If spawn is full, deposit to directly adjacent container
 - [ ] Implement IMPORT and EXPORT containers, with creeps automatically moving based on a queue
 - [ ] Implement a builder area and an upgrader area
+- [ ] Implement rooms for the various roles

 **Known Issues**